Last updated: June 2026

 How League Title Odds Create Hedging Opportunities

-Once your position improves, you gain optionality.
-You can hedge, scale, or hold depending on your read of the market.
+When your position improves, you gain optionality.
+You can hedge, scale into additional positions, or simply hold your original ticket depending on how you evaluate the market and your expected value.

 When Should You Hedge a Futures Bet?